Have you been enraptured by landscape photography in low light conditions?

 1. Preparation is Key

-Preparation is crucial when taking night time landscape shots.
+Preparation is crucial when taking night time or golden hour landscape shots.
 You must scout for potential locations much before it gets dark.

-It may not be always possible for you to plan your shoot in advance.
-Doing it as often as you can is a great habit that will make your low light photography a little easier!
+It may not be always possible for you to scout the location in advance and that’s fine, don’t take it as an excuse for not taking a photo.
+The point is that building the habit of planning a shoot, especially when you are a new starter, will make your low light photography a little easier!

 2. Camera Settings for Low Light Landscape Photos (Exposure)

-Shooting in full manual mode is necessary for low light landscape photography.
+Shooting in aperture priority mode or full manual mode is necessary for low light landscape photography.
 Understanding how each of the camera settings affects the exposure is critical in capturing great photos.

-ISO: Higher ISOs increase the camera sensor’s sensitivity to light, and are more suited for low light situations.
-However, using too high an ISO also adds noise to the image.
+ISO: Higher ISOs increase the camera sensor’s sensitivity to light, and are more suited for low light situations when you can’t benefit from the use of a tripod.
+However, using too high an ISO also adds digital noise to the image.
 Start off with an ISO as low as 100 or 200.

 Shutter Speed: A slow shutter speed will allow more light to reach the sensor.
 This is one of the reasons why a tripod is so important.
-If you find that a slow shutter speed will affect the overall composition of the image owing to moving entities, you can compensate by adjusting your ISO and aperture appropriately.
+If you find that slow shutter speed will affect the overall composition of the image owing to moving entities, you can compensate by adjusting your ISO and aperture appropriately.
+Alternatively, opt for a long exposure to create an artistic effect.

 3. Exit Auto Mode

-In auto mode, you have no or very little control over settings such as ISO, aperture, and shutter speed.
-Without being to manually tweak these as desired, you will not obtain the effect that you want in your low light photographs.
-Mastering manual focus is an incredibly useful skill that can be used across photography genres.
+In auto mode, you have zero or very little control over settings such as ISO, aperture, and shutter speed.
+If you don’t learn how to manually tweak these as desired, you won’t obtain the effect you want in your low light photographs.

 4. Shoot RAW